dtcenter/METplotpy/docs/Users_Guide/stratosphere_diagnostics.rst

 To obtain this data follow these steps, based on the instructions from the `section 2.6 of the METplus installation section <https://metplus.readthedocs.io/en/develop/Users_Guide/installation.html>`_ :

-* Create a directory where you will save the sample data, hereafter referred to as $INPUT_DATA.
+* Create a directory where you will save the sample data, hereafter referred to as $INPUT_DATA_DIR.

 * Go to the `sample input data link <https://dtcenter.ucar.edu/dfiles/code/METplus/METplus_Data/>`_.